-U.S. citizenship does not pass directly from a grandparent to a grandchild – but don't stop there when looking into this matter.
-If your mother acquired citizenship from automatically (but perhaps unknowingly) from a U.S. citizen parent (your grandparent), it's possible that you then acquired citizenship from your mother.
+U.S. citizenship does not pass directly from a grandparent to a grandchild.
+But don't stop there when looking into this matter.
+If your parent acquired citizenship from automatically (but perhaps unknowingly) from a U.S. citizen parent (your grandparent), it's possible that you then acquired citizenship from your parent.

-The difficult part about the laws on acquisition of citizenship is that they have changed many times over the years; and the law that applies to your mother as well as the one that applies to you depends on her and your date of birth.
+The difficult part about the laws on acquisition of citizenship is that they have changed many times over the decades; and the law that applies to your parent and then to you depends on first the parent's and then your dates of birth.

-As you can see, citizen by grandparents is a long shot, and may depend on proving more than one person's long-term residence in the United States.
+As you can see, gaining U.S. citizenship by grandparents is a long shot, and might depend on proving more than just one person's long-term residence in the United States.
 See an immigration attorney for a full personal analysis and help in claiming a U.S. passport as proof of your acquired citizenship.